jabamaus/jaba/README.md

 - Should instance definitions be able to access globals?
 Probably.
 Globals are like implicit references.
 If too many attrs were exposed it would have a performance penalty though.
 - Add 'describe' method to everything which can be used as standard in error and log messages
-- Think about attribute types that map a value.
-Eg a uuid attr is supplied a name and returns a uuid.
 - Remove --test from Jaba.
 Look into how to run tests with gemspec/bundler
 - How customise jaba output file?
 Subclass vcxproj or jdl definition, or something else?
-- Add uuid attribute type.
 - support for 'overriding' attribute defs when opening types
 - make_generator should be able to make subclasses of eg CppGenerator
 - make paths in jaba.output.json relative to itself.
 Introduce json node writing api to wrap this up and to make it robust.